ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 Update 2: I have massively reduced the size of my configuration file by usings a map for backend selection.

+Update 3: Attempting to use IPv6 as much as possible.

 Here is a copy of my HAProxy config in full:

 ```bash